Search

 Any bar should be reviewed within a reasonable time frame.
 If you believe the bar is no longer necessary, you should make written representations to the school or the local authority.
 It is critical to demonstrate why the reasons for its implementation no longer apply.

-Individual cases cannot be reviewed by the Department of Education because they fall outside of its purview.
+Individual cases cannot be reviewed by the Department for Education because they fall outside of its purview.

 Can there be criminal consequences to breaching a barring order?